-On the eve of International Podcast Day on 30th of September 2018, a bunch of Bangalore podcasters and podcast enthusiasts got together at a meetup organised by O2Pod, a collective formed by a bunch of Bangalore based podcasters namely The Musafir Stories, The Passion People Podcast and Writer & Geek Show.
+On the eve of International Podcast Day on 30th of September 2018, a bunch of Bangalore podcasters and podcast enthusiasts got together at a meetup organized by O2Pod, a collective formed by a bunch of Bangalore based podcasters namely The Musafir Stories, The Passion People Podcast and Writer & Geek Show.
 Thanks to LetsVenture for lending us their gorgeous office space for the meet-up.

 As a collective, O2Pod aims to help introduce podcasts and podcasting to more people, make them aware about how one can consume or create podcasts and of course, explain that Podcasts is not the name of a band (yep, someone actually thought so!).
 O2Pod aims to do this through offline and online workshops, meetups, seminars and helping anyone get started with podcasts.
 We also guide aspiring podcasters go through the hoops and get them from zero to podcasting, at a pace of their choice.
 In the long-term, we hope to build a community of indie podcasters that can help each other.

-This is the third edition of meetup organised by the Bangalore group, starting back in March in a coffee show with about 8 participants and moving through months.
+This is the third edition of meetup organized by the Bangalore group, starting back in March in a coffee show with about 8 participants and moving through months.
 We are now 20 people strong, all who are passionate about the podcasting scene in India.

 The programme kicked off with introductions and then a session on marketing podcasts by Suresh Babu, CEO of Web Marketing Academy which is a Digital Marketing Training Institute based in Bangalore.